microbuilder/armreveng/disassembly.md

 1760 B into the SRAM range of this chip (SRAM starting at 0x2000000 in the LPC55S69's memory map).

-The second record in the vector table is the **reset vector**, which is located in flash memory at 0xC15.
-(Following the ARM spec for the Cortex-M33, the second entry in the vector table is the **reset vector**, which is where code execution will begin coming out of reset).
-We can then jump to 0xC15 in the disassembled code, and start to trace code execution in assembly.
+The second record in the vector table is the **reset vector**, which is where code execution will begin coming out of reset.
+We can then jump to 0xC14 in the disassembled code -- 0xC14 instead of 0xC15 since ARM Cortex-M devices use 16-bit THUMB instructions -- and start to trace code execution in assembly from there.